Stop Wasting 89% of Your AI Agent's Tokens on CLI Noise

 Always use these flags when running CLI tools:

-- Tests: `vendor/bin/phpunit --no-progress --colors=never`
+- Tests: `vendor/bin/phpunit --no-progress`

-- PHPStan: `vendor/bin/phpstan analyse --no-progress --no-ansi --error-format=raw`
+- PHPStan: `vendor/bin/phpstan analyse --no-progress --error-format=raw`

-- Psalm: `vendor/bin/psalm --no-progress --monochrome --show-snippet=false --output-format=text`
+- Psalm: `vendor/bin/psalm --no-progress --no-suggestions --output-format=text`

-- phpcs: `vendor/bin/phpcs --report=emacs -q --no-colors`
+- phpcs: `vendor/bin/phpcs --report=emacs -q`

-- PHP-CS-Fixer: `vendor/bin/php-cs-fixer fix --show-progress=none --no-ansi -n`
+- PHP-CS-Fixer: `vendor/bin/php-cs-fixer fix --show-progress=none -q -n`

-- Rector: `vendor/bin/rector process --no-progress-bar --no-ansi`
+- Rector: `vendor/bin/rector process --no-progress-bar --output-format=github`

 The pattern #